 This resource is designed for students writing dissertations and portfolios, as well as those looking for tips on best practice for their weekly essays.
-For all information relating to the 24-hr exams being used in ET 2022 (which have different referencing and presentation requirements), please see the Faculty’s FAQ document for Tripos 2022.

 The majority of items listed on this guide give examples of what you might do for the first reference of a source in your writing.
 The first time you reference a source in your footnote you give all of the bibliographic information for it.
 In subsequent references to the source you can use a shortened form, as long as it clearly points to the source you are referencing.